frikky/firestore-rollback-go/README.md

 ```

 ## TBD: Make transformer for normal struct -> firestore struct
-## TBD: Make a rollback(name, data) event to handle everything for you

 ## Firestore cloud functions
 How cloud functions are/can be used: